-- MapReduce requires a new way of thinking and problem solving. - Common pitfalls: - Mappers and reducers should be stateless. - Avoid your own IO and too much data to the same key. - Design patterns are helpful for designing MapReduce algorithms. - Provide templates for solving common data manipulation problems. - Different categories of patterns. - Filtering patterns are used to extract a small subset of the data. - Filter analyse each record individually, and data is not modified. - Sampling as a special form of filtering - Different filtering patterns: Filtering, Bloom filtering, Top Ten, Distinct. - Numerical summarization patterns for calculating aggregate values. - Join patterns combine data from different sources - Among the most complex patterns in MR - Combining data does not fit gracefully into the MR paradigm (which considers tuples individually) - Different join patterns: Reduce Side Join, Replicated Join, Composite Join, Cartesian Product
+- MapReduce requires a new way of thinking and problem solving. - Key decision: What should be done by map and what by reduce - Design patterns are helpful for designing MapReduce algorithms. - Provide templates for solving common data manipulation problems. - Different categories of patterns. - Filtering patterns are used to extract a small subset of the data. - Filter analyse each record individually, and data is not modified. - Sampling as a special form of filtering - Different filtering patterns: Filtering, Bloom filtering, Top Ten, Distinct. - Numerical summarization patterns for calculating aggregate values. - Join patterns combine data from different sources - Among the most complex patterns in MR - Combining data does not fit gracefully into the MR paradigm (which considers tuples individually) - Different join patterns: Reduce Side Join, Replicated Join, Composite Join, Cartesian Product